byronwasti/Quantum-Computer-Simulation/README.md

 *Note: In order to use the code in this repo, you will need to have Haskell-Stack installed.
 You can install it using these instructions [https://docs.haskellstack.org/en/stable/install_and_upgrade/](https://docs.haskellstack.org/en/stable/install_and_upgrade/).*

+*GAMEPLAN: Simple simulator for Quantum Computer (X, Y, Z gates and Hadamard) as well as explanation of how to link things Then have a translation for how online quantum computer simulators function*

+This repository holds files necessary to implement a Quantum Computer simulation using 4 fundamental Quantum logic gates (X, Y, Z and Hadamard).

 TODO: What did I do?
 What is this repository?

 TODO: Why try to simulate a quantum computer?